MarkZH/vintagebackup/docs/configuration_file.md

 Force copy:
 ```

+### Comments

+Lines starting with `#` are ignored by Vintage Backup, so they may be used for comments and descriptions of settings.

+### Quoting to preserve leading and trailing spaces in file names

 Normally, and leading or trailing spaces will be trimmed from the parameter values.
 If the value needs to retain those spaces, then put double quotes around the value.

 ```
-Filter: " name with spaces at ends.txt  "
+Filter: " name with spaces at both ends.txt  "
 ```

 In this example, the single space before name and two spaces at the end will be kept as part of the file name.